Intesa Sanpaolo S.p.A. history, profile and corporate video

 Banca Intesa was created by a merger between Cariplo and Banco Ambrosiano Veneto, in 1998.
 Banca Commerciale Italiana also joined the group in the following year.

-Cariplo Sp.A. is the oldest part of the banking group and it can trace its roots to the Austrian Empire household savings bank Cassa di Risparmio delle Provincie Lombarde, which was established in 1823.
+Cariplo Sp.A. is the oldest part of the banking group.
+It can trace its roots to the Austrian Empire household savings bank Cassa di Risparmio delle Provincie Lombarde, established in 1823.

-Sanpaolo IMI was also formed by a merger between Istituto Bancario San Paolo di Torino and IMI (Istituto Mobiliare Italiano), in 1998.
+Sanpaolo IMI was created by a merger between Istituto Bancario San Paolo di Torino and IMI (Istituto Mobiliare Italiano), in 1998.

 The group’s structure is made up of the following divisions:

-- The Banca dei Territori division (domestic commercial banking);
+- The Banca dei Territori division (domestic commercial banking) – responsible for retail and SME customers;

 - The International Subsidiary Banks division;